jon-jacky/home/design.md

 - <https://www.upress.umn.edu/book-division/books/the-interface> -
   *The Interface: IBM and the Transformation of Corporate Design, 1945 -- 1976* by John Harwood.
-How industrial designers Eliot Noyes, Paul Rand, Charles and Ray Eames, and others gave IBM products a consistent, instantly recognizable and authoritative look, from buildings through computers and typewriters to publications and letterhead.
+How architects and designers Eliot Noyes, Edgar Kaufmann Jr., Paul Rand, Charles and Ray Eames, and many others gave IBM products a consistent, instantly recognizable look, from buildings and exhibits through computers and typewriters to publications and letterhead.

 - <https://www.italianways.com/the-olivetti-store-set-to-conquer-fifth-avenue/> -
   "(IBM CEO Thomas) Watson (Jr.) determined that IBM should adopt a new look.
 Following a pair of chance encounters with the sleek modern design of  Olivetti's Manhattan showroom and advertisements in 1954, Watson summoned Noyes ..."
 (Ch 1, p.24 in Harwood).
-The famous Olivetti showrooms in Venice, New York, and San Francisco are also thought to be models for the Apple stores much later.
-Scroll all the way down to see color photos with fascinated New Yorkers peering in.
+The Olivetti showrooms are also thought to be an inspiration for the Apple stores that came much later.
+Scroll all the way down to see color photos with curious New Yorkers peering in.

 - <https://www.paulrand.design/work/IBM.html> -
   On his design for IBM's logo, Paul Rand wrote, "IBM's products are too